-We encourage you to work with your AAFCPAs Tax Advisors, who understand the complexities of the TCJA and are well-versed in the full range of actions you can take to save tax.
+It may be daunting to understand what to withhold, or not withhold; where to file or not file; where to retire or not retire; or where to expand or not expand.
+We encourage you to work with your AAFCPAs Tax Advisors who understand the complexities of tax law and are well versed in the full range of actions you may take to retain earnings and mitigate risks for non-compliance.